 TIP: Emissive materials, along with any applied colors or textures, will be visible in reflections, unlike other types of indirect light.
 However, it is not possible to guarantee 100% accuracy in reflections; the more geometry that is involved, the less likely it is that the reflections will be accurate, for performance reasons.
 So if reflections are an important part of your scene, keep it simple.

 So what is it important to consider when weighing emissive materials against artificial lights?
 Oftentimes it is not entirely clear which type of light might be the best for your situation.
-Take a look at the table below for a quick overview of all strengths and shortcomings in emissive and artificial lighting.
+The table below gives a quick overview of all strengths and shortcomings in emissive and artificial lighting.

 |Shape and Size||Illuminate every possible surface and shape||Restricted to certain types and sizes (Spot, sphere, rectangle, disk, linear)|